Myriopteris aemula

-Myriopteris aemula, the Texas lip fern or rival lip fern, is a moderately-sized fern of Texas and Mexico, a member of the family Pteridaceae.
+Myriopteris aemula, the Texas lip fern or rival lip fern, is a medium-sized fern of Texas and Mexico.
+The leaf is up to four times dissected into elliptical segments.
 Unlike many members of its genus, its leaves have a few hairs on upper and lower surfaces, or lack them entirely.
-One of the cheilanthoid ferns, it was usually classified in the genus Cheilanthes as Cheilanthes aemula until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
+One of the cheilanthoid lip ferns, it was classified in the genus Cheilanthes as Cheilanthes aemula until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
 It typically grows on limestone rock.

 Description

 Leaf bases are closely spaced along the rhizome, variously described as 1 to 2 mm or 4 to 7 mm in diameter.
 The rhizome bears persistent scales, which are linear to narrowly lanceolate, straight or slightly twisted, and loosely appressed (pressed against the surface of the rhizome).
 Their margins are entire (untoothed).
 They may be uniformly brown or tan to orange-brown in color, or be darker at their base, particularly in the center.

 The fronds spring up in clusters; they do not unfold as fiddleheads like typical ferns (noncircinate vernation).
 When mature, they are 10 to 55 cm long and 4 to 15 cm wide.
 The stipe (the stalk of the leaf, below the blade) is 6 to 16 cm long, representing one-third to one-half of the total length of the leaf.
 The upper surface of the stipe is rounded, and it is black to dark brown in color, or black to very dark purple.
 It may be hairless, or bear a few hairs (long ones of 1 mm and short ones less than 0.1 mm) on the upper surface.